Pescetarianism: Definition and etymology

 "Pescetarian" is a neologism formed as a portmanteau of the Italian word "pesce" ("fish") and the English word "vegetarian".
-The term was coined in the United States in the early 1990s.
+The term was coined in the United Kingdom in the late 1980s.
 "Pesco-vegetarian" is a synonymous term that is seldom used outside of academic research, but it has sometimes appeared in other American publications and literature since at least 1980.

 History

 Early history

 The first vegetarians in written western history may have been the Pythagoreans, a title derived from the Greek philosopher Pythagoras.
 Though Pythagoras loaned his name to the meatless diet, some biographers suspect he may have eaten fish as well at some points, which would have made him not a vegetarian but a pescatarian by today's standards.
-Many of Pythagoras’s philosophies inspired Plato, who advocated for the moral & nutritional superiority of vegetarian-oriented diets.
-In Plato’s ideal republic, a healthy diet would consist of cereals, seeds, beans, fruit, milk, honey and fish.
+Many of Pythagoras's philosophies inspired Plato, who advocated for the moral and nutritional superiority of vegetarian-oriented diets.
+In Plato's ideal republic, a healthy diet would consist of cereals, seeds, beans, fruit, milk, honey and fish.